NoteDance/Note/README.md

 # Reinforcement learning：
-The documentation shows how to train, test, save, and restore models built with Note, Keras and PyTorch.
+The documentation shows how to train, test, save, and restore agent built with Note, Keras and PyTorch.

 **Documentation**: https://github.com/NoteDance/Note-documentation/tree/RL-7.0